-Definition: What is meant by attachment integration
+Definition: What is meant by attachment integration?

 Attachment integration refers to the systematic design, adaptation, and commissioning of hydraulic, pneumatic, or mechanical tools on suitable carrier machines.
 This includes the mechanical interface (mounting, quick coupler, mounting plate), the energy and media supply (hydraulic power pack, pressure and return lines, case-drain routing), the control logic (proportional control, pressure limitation, load-holding valves), as well as the safety-related embedding.
 The goal is application-matched, reproducible performance that preserves components, minimizes risks, and increases process quality.
+In practice, attachment integration is also described as tool setup or tooling integration when emphasizing commissioning and parameterization.

 Technical interfaces and system compatibility

 The mechanical fit of the mounting plate or quick coupler, the permissible tool mass, and the outreach at the boom are cornerstones of compatibility.
 On the hydraulic side, flow rate and working pressure determine whether a concrete pulverizer, attachment shear, multi cutter, or steel shear achieves its nominal performance window.
 For rock and concrete hydraulic wedge splitters with hydraulic power packs from Darda GmbH, the return line, any required case-drain line, and the permissible back pressure are also decisive.
-Clean integration therefore includes clear labeling of the connections, setting pressure relief valves, checking return-side back pressure, and—if present—assigning electrical control lines for proportionally controlled functions.
+Clean integration therefore includes clear labeling of the connections, setting pressure relief valves, checking return-side back pressure, and – if present – assigning electrical control lines for proportionally controlled functions.

 Carrier machines and operating limits